earthsteading/wominjeka/README.md

   * Locations: Parkville, Ballarat, Mt Buller/Mansfield, Mt.
 Hotham/Bright, Mount Beauty/Falls Creek and the Great Australian Divide.

 ## Services

+### Building Permits and Surveying
-The aim of our services is to expediate the time it takes to comply with building and construction code regulations.
+The aim of our building surveying services is to expediate the time it takes to comply with building and construction code regulations.
 Contact us now for our pre-design and pre-application advice service so we can guide you through the complex maze of building legislation that is ever changing.

  - [x] inform you about how best to comply with building regulations, codes and standards
  - [x] provide you with accurate and reliable information regarding any exemptions or concessions available for your project